SuzuSuzu-HaruHaru/league-standings/README.md

     teams: teams,
     sorting: {
         criteria: ["diff", "for"],
-        final: "lots",
+        h2h: { when: "before", span: "all" },
-        h2h: {
+        additional: ["away_for"],
-            when: "before",
+        shootout: false,
-            span: "all"
+        flags: [ { name: "disciplinary points", order: "asc" } ],
-        }
+        final: "lots"
     }
 });
 ```
-where `criteria` is the list of tiebreakers that will be applied one after the other to break any ties, and `final` tells the code what to do when all criteria have been used and the standings are still inconclusive: in this case, the criteria to apply would be *goal difference* and *goal scored*, while the final criterion in case of absolute tie on all records will be a drawing of random lots.
+where only `criteria`, `h2h` and `final` are compulsory whenever `sorting` is given explicitly as an object like this.

-Again, the full list of `criteria` and `final` keywords (as well as their meaning) is available in the documentation below.
+The first of these is, in fact, the list of criteria that will be followed under normal circumstances: here `"diff"` and `"for"` stand for goal difference and number of goals scored respectively, meaning these tiebreakers will be applied one after another to break a tie should any teams finish level on points.

 ### Head-to-head